kkarimi/bergen/docs/README.md

 # Bergen Documentation

-This directory contains comprehensive documentation for the Bergen React Native project.
+This directory contains comprehensive documentation for the Bergen app.

 ## Available Documentation